WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### ignoreView( viewName )
 <details>
-<summary>Use this API to set the name of a view to be ignored</summary>
+<summary>Use this API to set the name of a view to be ignored.</summary>

 Parameters:
--  viewName is Name of the view to be ignored.
+-  viewName is the name of the view to be ignored.

 Screenshots and transitions of the views that are in ignore list are not captured.
-If more than one view is to be ignored, ignoreViews() may be called with a list.
+If more than one view is to be ignored, you can call ignoreViews() with a list.

 ```
 var viewName = "view1";